5-second-rule/website/_posts/2014-04-21-shazzy-gustafson---week-3-report.md

 	Also, have downloaded some free models to play with (pills, Mace, grenade) Each character also has a skeleton that can be animated.
 Ecoli has one limb animated to try to get it to work in directx.
 Currently working on creating two more bacterias (Common cold + Herpes), more weapons, and also 2D Choose Player screen.
+Current difficulties faced: Texture mapping/ UV mapping